 - Promo Model: These are Brand Ambassadors who are recruited for their specific appearance and style that is similar to the image that the brand wants to convey.

 - Alcohol Sampler: Safe to say, probably the happiest of Brand Ambassador jobs.
 Alcoholic beverage companies are always looking for testers to try out their new products at parties, wine-tasting events, clubs, and bars.
 You would basically be going around armed with two or three bottles of sample products and give out free shooters and tastings to patrons for a couple of hours per night.

 - Costume Character/Mascot: When it talks like a duck and walk likes a duck, is it a duck?
 In this role, you get dressed to reflect the particular brand’s mascot think of Tiger Brands or KFC.
 Your sole purpose is to entertain customers, take selfies with them, and create a vibe around the brand.

 The role of a brand ambassador can vary quite substantially from job to job or brand to brand.
-Therefore make sure to provide information about the nature of your position.
-Are you tasked with demonstrating merchandise, and if so, is this face to face in-store or at an expo, or do you create videos for the brand’s Youtube channel?
-What kind of products do you demonstrate to customers, how long does a demonstration take, which tool do you use to create your videos?
+Therefore, make sure to provide information about the nature of your position.
+Are you tasked with demonstrating merchandise, and if so, is this face-to-face in-store or at an expo, or do you create videos for the brand’s Youtube channel?
+What kind of products do you demonstrate to customers, how long does a demonstration take, and which tool do you use to create your videos?
 These are all questions that a hiring manager would expect to see answered in your resume.

 Further functions may include distributing samples to the public so you can mention whether you walk down the street and dish out products or organize for courier companies to deliver the sample products at the consumer’s home.
 Your expertise and advice are imperative to educate customers after they become aware of the product.
 Mention your educational strategy, for instance, Q&A webinars, giving a guest slot at ta radion station once a week, or responding to questions and inquiries on social media platforms.